kamisli-icpl/LLICTI/README.md

     compressai==1.1.8
     torchac==0.9.3
     typing-extensions==3.7.4.3
+(Note these are the module versions we used, but the code may/may-not work with other versions)

 ## How to run and verify (compress/decompress with) the model in the paper
 1) Edit the path to test dataset directory with parameter "test_data" in configs/llicti_A.json file